 Project controls allowed tracking job costs, materials, and supplies using project spreadsheets and accounting reports.
 The project material tracking spreadsheets were modified to include items that were not routinely tracked, for example, electricity usage, natural gas consumption, transportation of materials and equipment, air travel, commutes, lodging, and FedEx shipping.
-Additional project site control mechanisms were implemented to capture the data documented in the material tracking spreadsheet and the applied emission factors.
+Additional project site control mechanisms were implemented to capture the data documented in the material tracking spreadsheet data and the applied emission factors.

 New or additional items were added to the tracking list and aggregated from the project inception.
-Some items not initially identified include PPE, lodging, water consumption and treatment, social aspects such as purchasing materials and supplies within 50 miles of the project, safety, employee training, and charitable contributions.

-The Carbon Footprint Summary Report (CFSR) highlights key metrics tracked during the work, including the project's carbon emissions, a comparison of the estimated carbon footprint of the closest competing alternative, and social aspects of the work, such as safety metrics, training, and charitable efforts.
+Some items not initially identified include personal protective equipment (PPE), lodging, water consumption and treatment, social aspects such as purchasing materials and supplies within 50 miles of the project, safety metrics, employee training, and charitable contributions.
+The Carbon Footprint Summary Report (CFSR) highlights these key metrics and others, including carbon emissions and comparison of the estimated carbon footprint of the closest competing alternative, and social aspects of the work, such as safety metrics, training, and charitable efforts.

-The work emitted approximately 6,145 tons of CO_2 -e, which were further refined as described below.
+The work resulted in approximately 6,145 tons of emitted CO2-e, which were further refined as described below.

-- Scope 1 emissions, which included emissions released from directly controlled assets, accounted for 650 tons of CO2-e or slightly more than 11% of project emissions. - Scope 2 emissions, which included indirect emissions from purchased or acquired electricity, steam, heat, or cooling, accounted for 121 tons of CO2-e or slightly less than 2% of project emissions. - Scope 3 emissions, which included indirect emissions from purchased goods and services, employee commute, business travel, transportation, etc., accounted for approximately 5,374 tons of CO2-e or about 87% of all project emissions.
+- Scope 1 emissions, which included emissions released from directly controlled assets, accounted for 650 tons of CO2-e or slightly more than 11% of all project emissions. - Scope 2 emissions, which included indirect emissions from purchased or acquired electricity, steam, heat, or cooling, accounted for 121 tons of CO2-e or slightly less than 2% of all project emissions. - Scope 3 emissions, which included indirect emissions from purchased goods and services, employee commute, business travel, transportation, etc., accounted for approximately 5,374 tons of CO2-e or about 87% of all project emissions.